LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/_index.md

 {{% /pageinfo %}}

-Tests implements experimental procedures with code that can be configured through the Experiment Definition File (`*.exox`) and extended with Python.
+Tests implements experimental procedures with code that can be configured through the Experiment Definition File (`*.expx`) and extended with Python.

 ## Test types